gandoulf/enzo-resse/FOW/src/book/index.md

-#Book
+# Book

-This book covers explanation of the Layered Fog Of War architecture.
-You will find implementation example, code explanation and how to make the best use of the FOW.
-This plugin is easy to use but might become painfull to understand when you need better performance from it
+This book provides an in-depth explanation of the Layered Fog Of War architecture.
+It includes implementation examples, code explanations, and guidance on maximizing the utility of the FOW.
+While this plugin is straightforward to use, understanding it thoroughly may become challenging when striving for improved performance.

 # Pages